fan2/mkdocs/docs/blog/posts/cs/abstraction-virtualization.md

 **1.10 Summary**:

 A computer system consists of hardware and systems software that cooperate to run application programs.
 Information inside the computer is represented as groups of bits that are interpreted in different ways, depending on the context.
-Programs are translated by other programs into different forms, beginning as ASCII text and then translated by compilers and linkers into binary executable ﬁles.
+Programs are translated by other programs into different forms, beginning as ASCII text and then translated by compilers and linkers into binary executable files.

 Processors read and interpret binary instructions that are stored in main memory.
 Since computers spend most of their time copying data between memory, I/O devices, and the CPU registers, the storage devices in a system are arranged in a hierarchy, with the *CPU registers* at the top, followed by multiple levels of hardware *cache* memories, *DRAM* main memory, and *disk* storage.
 Storage devices that are higher in the hierarchy are faster and more costly per bit than those lower in the hierarchy.
 Storage devices that are higher in the hierarchy serve as caches for devices that are lower in the hierarchy.
 Programmers can optimize the performance of their C programs by understanding and exploiting the memory hierarchy.